The Best Grooveboxes for Beat Creation and Live Performance

 However, it wasn’t until mainstream music became more loop orientated, that more grooveboxes began to populate the market.
 Notable instruments like the Roland MC-202, the Linn 9000, the SC Studio 440, the E-mu SP-1200, and the AKAI MPC had a profound effect on modern music.

-Their intuitive interface design placed music production tools at the fingertips of many artists that no longer had to rely on expensive studios for that first creative spark.
+Their intuitive interface design placed music production tools at the fingertips of many artists who no longer had to rely on expensive studios for that first creative spark.
 Grooveboxes have certainly evolved over the years, becoming both more affordable and versatile with audio interfaces and extensive connectivity options.

 Novation Circuit Tracks